How to Manage a Safe Return to Work Protocol

 Every employee is unique, and business owners should be sensitive of health concerns and other special situations.

 Do you have an employee that needs to continue working from home because their children are still attending school remotely?
+Employees dreading the commute?
 Is a client-facing employee hesitant to return to the field?

 It's worthwhile to speak to employees before they return.
 Ask them about what concerns they might have and how comfortable they feel about the change.
-Do your best to offer flexible solutions that best accommodate their responses.
+Do your best to offer flexible solutions that best accommodate their responses, including hybrid workplace models and “work-from-anywhere” days.

 Use Safety Precautions at Work